EdvardM/railsgirls-ruby/src/basics.md

 until the component deals with just basic language primitives.

 Those basic primitives are things that every program contains, and quite complex things can be done easily by using just those.
-Primitive such as variables, conditional statements, loops and basic data types like arrays, numbers and strings (you can think of simple text being made of one or more strings).
+Primitives such as variables, conditional statements, loops and basic data types like arrays, numbers and strings.

 This guide is intended to make those primitives familiar to any reader.